precice/tutorials/multiple-perpendicular-flaps/README.md

 After the simulation has finished, you can visualize your results using e.g. ParaView.
 Fluid results are in the OpenFOAM format and you may load the `fluid-openfoam.foam` file.
 Looking at the fluid results is enough to obtain information about the behaviour of the flaps.
 You can also visualize the solid participants' vtks though.

+Example visualization of the fluid velocity and the solid displacement at t=2.3s, after synchronizing the results with a `Temporal Shift Scale` filter (scale for the deal.II results: 0.1) and a `Warp by vector` with `cellDisplacement` and `Displacement` (with scale 1):

 ![Example visualization](images/tutorials-multiple-perpendicular-flaps-results.png)

 ## References